-- A static model cannot be proven accurate without associated dynamic models. - → Dynamic models, on the other hand, do not adequately present considerations of structure and dependency management. - ♦ Quick iteration between static and dynamic model until they converge to an acceptable solution.
+- ♦ A static model cannot be proven accurate without associated dynamic models. - ✤ Dynamic models, on the other hand, do not adequately present considerations of structure and dependency management. - ♦ Require Quick iterations between static and dynamic models until they converge to an acceptable solution.